housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 workbox generateSW workbox-config.js
 {% endhighlight %}

 Although this creates a service worker file where we've asked it to, we still need to tell the browser to register it.
-We can do this by adding a `<script>` tag in our `index.html` file:
+We can do this by adding a `<script>` tag in `index.html`:

 {% highlight html %}
 <script>